pastilhas/wustache/README.md

 Wustache is a lightweight and efficient Mustache-like templating engine implemented in V. It provides a simple way to render templates with dynamic content using a context map.
+It focuses on simplicity &mdash; load the `template` as a string and a `map of data` as JSON string, and execute a single instruction `render`.
+By default, only missing end tags and variables raise errors, but you can make it more, or less, picky.

 ## Features